+Then the nurse came back out to get me with more mammogram results.
 She told me that I was definitely getting an ultrasound.
 Scary yet comforting all at once.
 I only had to wait about 10 minutes for a room to open.
 They have multiple rooms, nurses and doctors so things move quickly.
 I had a brief ultrasound with another nurse, then they bring in the husband and the doctor.
 The doctor explained the concern with the first mammogram and began his ultrasound.
 I didn’t watch the screen but complied by laying in various positions so the doctor got the best reading possible.
 Within minutes, it was over.
 I luckily got the words I wanted to hear:

 Your mammogram results are normal.
 We don’t see anything to be concerned about.